tiangolo/issue-manager/README.md

   issues: write
 ```

-This is to give the GitHub action the necessary permissions to write to the issues.
+This is to give the GitHub Action the necessary permissions to write to the issues.

 When you add this GitHub Action to a personal repo, you might not need this specific permission.